 In many cases, workers are receiving unemployment benefits for the first time in their lives, and they may not be aware that the benefits are fully taxable for federal purposes.
 Potentially making matters worse is that most states also tax unemployment benefits.
 This may come as a surprise with a potentially unpleasant outcome for many when it comes time to file their 2020 tax return next year.

 There are several states where unemployment benefits are not taxable.
-Seven states do not have a state income tax, so obviously, the benefits are not taxable in those states, which are:
+Seven states do not have a state income tax, so obviously, the advantage are not taxable in those states, which are:

 - South Dakota

 Seven states have state income tax, but do not tax unemployment benefits.
 They include:

 - New Hampshire

 Two states exempt 50% of amounts above $12,000 (single taxpayer) or $18,000 (married taxpayers).
 They are: